aj1560/ai-case-study/README.md

 Note that the resolution cycle is eliminated for this problem entirely.

 ## Under the hood
 Mist was the first network product to create self-healing products driven by AI.
 This was a big leap for the network industry which was just getting used to the idea of software driven networks.
-The below video provides a brief summary into how the AI Engine was trained.
+The below video provides a brief summary into how the AI Engine was trained. <a href="https://www.youtube.com/watch?v=h-cgOoxvPOI&list=PLGvolzhkU_gRu2Sq3O3yKpo8u0h3-NNe6&index=5">The graphics content of this video has been sourced from the Juniper AI series on youtube</a>

 ![Mist_video_git](https://github.com/aj1560/ai-case-study/blob/main/Mist_video_git.gif)